A Local’s Guide to Visiting Palermo, Sicily

 Once you arrive in the city, you’ll quickly realize that many of its highlights are clustered close together.
 Nonetheless, the city’s charm unfolds as you wander through its lively alleys and airy squares.
 So, take your time as you navigate through its glorious chaos.

-With three days in the city, spend your first morning walking along the central Via Vittorio Emanuele and visiting the Palazzo dei Normanni and the Cathedral.
+Spend your first morning walking along the central Via Vittorio Emanuele and visiting the Palazzo dei Normanni and the Cathedral.
 Have lunch at a typical trattoria, then get lost among the winding alleys in the Kalsa.
 Head to Piazza Bellini for dinner and an after-dinner drink surrounded by young locals.

 On your second day, head to the old Ballarò market, visit the church of Santa Caterina, and enjoy a cannolo made by the nuns while sitting at their beautiful chiostro (cloister).
 Have lunch at the Vucciria market, then visit the churches of La Martorana and San Cataldo.
 End your day by sipping a drink with a view on a rooftop.